ReneeErnst/end-to-end-model-test-gcp/README.md

     ```

     Given how AI Platform is currently set up, you need to sudo install Cauldron
-    as default permissions don't properly install the package.
+    as default setup don't properly install the package.

     Hint - You can check to see if it is already installed using the following
     command: